 The dashboard is hosted on ManageWP’s website, and you connect all your websites by installing the Worker plugin on each site.
 This plugin acts as a bridge between your websites and the ManageWP dashboard.

 Using a single dashboard, you can install one-click updates for all your WordPress plugins, themes, and core WordPress files.
 It lets you moderate comments on all your sites from the ManageWP dashboard.

 The core ManageWP functionality is free for unlimited sites.
 However, they also offer paid addons on a monthly subscription basis.
 It includes automated monthly backups and security scans for free, but you will need the paid addons for real-time backups and automated scheduled security scans.

 Other notable features include performance analysis, uptime monitoring, SEO rankings, and historical logs of all activities performed by ManageWP on your sites.

 If you are an agency, you will like their client reports, which you can send to your clients to keep them in the loop.
 ManageWP also offers a white label service, which entirely hides ManageWP branding and allows you to offer your clients a user experience with your own brand.

 Pricing: Free for unlimited sites with paid addons available on a monthly subscription basis.

-Pricing: Agency plans start from $29/month for 5 sites, allowing you to add more users.
+Pricing: Agency plans start from $29/month for 5 sites, allowing you to add as many users as you need.